Shadid12/shadid-blog/api/javaScript-callbacks-vs-promise-vs-observable.md

 we now pass a callback function to **getApple()**.
 Inside **getApple()**, this callback function is received as a normal function argument and executed once the timer completes.

-This idea of callbacks were very popular and it is still getting used a lot.
+This idea of callbacks was very popular and is still getting used a lot today.
 However, when building more complex applications we find ourselves in a callback loop also know as the callback hell.
 Consider this example for instance.